crocs-muni/ECTester/README.md

 - Signature via ECDSA
 - Behavior of card when invalid curves/points are provided (should fail)

-See `java -jar SimpleAPDU.jar -h` for more.
+See `java -jar ectester.jar -h` for more.

 Example output
 --------------